MartinEesmaa/VVCEasy/Bitmovin.md

 # Bitmovin VVDec Player (instructions of encode segments)

-If you want put your vvc file into Bitmovin VvDec Player, we need add `--segment`, `-f` as frames and `-fs` as frameskip into vvencapp.
+If you want to put your VVC file into Bitmovin VvDec Player, we need add `--segment`, `-f` as frames and `-fs` as frame skip into vvencapp.

-Otherwise, if you put vvc file (which is all together of one file) without segments, your application might freeze your computer and application too.
+Otherwise, if you put VVC file (which is all together of one file) without segments, your application might freeze your computer and application too.

 To make probably decoded well for segments, here is an example of this: